 Once the criteria of section 2.1 has been met and approved, a one-on-one training with a CACFP specialist will be scheduled to discuss the details regarding performance standards.
-The institution will be provided with a flash drive containing a copy of the current AZ compliance manual, FNS Instructions 796-2 Rev.4, USDA handbooks, Meal Benefit Income Eligibility Forms, meal pattern posters, important websites, administrative review procedures, civil rights complaints of discrimination, current application, and many other resources for compliance and assistance.
+The institution will be provided with a copy of the current AZ compliance manual, FNS Instructions 796-2 Rev.4, USDA handbooks, Meal Benefit Income Eligibility Forms, meal pattern posters, important websites, administrative review procedures, civil rights complaints of discrimination, current application, and many other resources for compliance and assistance.
 In addition the specialist will discuss program policy including:

-- Performance standards
+- Performance standards;

-- Financial management
+- Financial management;

-- Review of the management plan
+- Review of the management plan;

-- Review of budget requirements
+- Review of budget requirements;

-- Allowable versus unallowable costs (FNS 796-2 rev.4)
+- Allowable versus unallowable costs (FNS 796-2 rev.4);

-- Reimbursement rates
+- Reimbursement rates;

-- Serious deficiency and suspension
+- Serious deficiency and suspension;

-- Appeal procedures
+- Appeal procedures;

-- Income eligibility and tiering
+- Income eligibility and tiering;

-- Meal pattern requirements
+- Meal pattern requirements;

-- Monitoring and training requirements
+- Monitoring and training requirements;

-- State reviews
+- State reviews;

-- Fingerprinting
+- Fingerprinting;

-- Types of home approval
+- Types of home approval;

-- Inspections
+- Inspections;

-- Menus and meal counts
+- Menus and meal counts;

-- Provider agreements/applications/files
+- Provider agreements/applications/files;

-- Nutrition education
+- Nutrition education;

-- Civil rights
+- Civil rights;and

-- An overview of procurement requirements
+- An overview of procurement requirements.

-CHAPTER 3 APPLICATION PROCESS FOR NEW SPONSORS
+APPLICATION PROCESS FOR NEW SPONSORS